TritonDataCenter/manatee/docs/user-guide.md

 Welcome to the Manatee guide.
 This guide is intended to give you a quick introduction to Manatee, and to help you setup your own instance of Manatee.

-We assume that you already know how to administor a replicated PostgreSQL(PG) instance, and are familiar with general Unix concepts.
+We assume that you already know how to administer a replicated PostgreSQL(PG) instance, and are familiar with general Unix concepts.
 For background information on HA PostgreSQL, look [here](http://www.postgresql.org/docs/9.2/static/high-availability.html).

+You can also download a sample [Manatee](http://todo) vmware appliance with Manatee already setup.

+Additionally there are [screen casts](http://todo) that walks you through the various setup and administration processes.

 ## What is Manatee?
-Manatee is an automated fault monitoring and leader-election system built for managing a set of replicated PG servers.
+Manatee is an automated failover, fault monitoring and leader-election system built for managing a set of replicated PG servers.
 It is written completely in Node.js.

 A traditional replicated PG shard is not resilient to the death or partition of any of the nodes from the rest.
-This is generally solved by involving a human in the loop. e.g.  Having monitoring systems which alerts an operator to fix the shard when failure events occur.
-Worse still, involving an operator may lead to operator error, and can result in irrecoverable database corruption.
+This is generally solved by involving a human in the loop; such as having monitoring systems which alerts an operator to fix the shard manually when failure events occur.

-Additionally, backups, restores and rebuilds of nodes in the shard are often difficult, error prone, and time consuming.

-Manatee automates failure detection and takes the human out of the loop.
-In the face of network partitions or node death, Manatee will automatically detect these events, and rearrange the shard topology so that neither durability nor availability is compromised.
+Manatee automates failover by using using a consensus layer (Zookeeper) and takes the human out of the loop.
+In the face of network partitions or death of any node, Manatee will automatically detect these events, and rearrange the shard topology so that neither durability nor availability is compromised.
+Specifically, the loss of one node in a Manatee shard will not impact r/w availability, even if that node was the primary of the shard.
+Reads are still available as long as there is __a__ node in the shard.
+Data integrity is never compromised -- Manatee has built in data divergence detection and will prevent data on the nodes from forking from each other.

 Manatee also simplifies backups, restores and rebuilds.
 New nodes in the shard are automatically bootstrapped from existing nodes.
 If a node becomes unrecoverrable, it can be rebuilt by restoring from an existing node in the shard.

 ## Architectural Components
 ### Shard Overview
 This is the component diagram of a fully setup Manatee Shard.
-Much of the details of each Manatee node itself has been simplified, and the detailed review will follow in later sections.
+Much of the details of each Manatee node itself has been simplified, with detailed descriptions in later sections.

 ![Manatee Architecture](http://us-east.manta.joyent.com/yunong/public/manatee/docs/Manatee-Shard.jpg "Manatee Shard")

-Each shard consists of 3 Manatee nodes, a Primary, Synchronous Standby and Asynchronous Standby.
-It's important to note the Shard is a daisy chain.
+Each shard consists of 3 Manatee nodes, a primary(A), synchronous standby(B) and asynchronous standby(C) setup in a daisy chain.
+Nodes only gossip to other nodes thare are immediately adjacent.
 Using node A as an example, it is only aware of the node directly in front of it (none) and the node directly behind it, B.

 [PostgreSQL Cascading
 replication](http://www.postgresql.org/docs/9.2/static/warm-standby.html#CASCADING-REPLICATION)
 is used in the Shard at (3).
-There is only one direct replication connection to each node from the node immediately behind it. e.g. only B replicates from A, and only C replicates from B. C will never replicate from A as long as B is alive.
+There is only one direct replication connection to each node from the node immediately behind it.
+That is, only B replicates from A, and only C replicates from B. C will never replicate from A as long as B is alive.

-The primary uses [PostgreSQL synchronous replication](http://www.postgresql.org/docs/9.2/static/warm-standby.html#SYNCHRONOUS-REPLICATION) to the synchronous standby.
+The primary uses [PostgreSQL synchronous replication](http://www.postgresql.org/docs/9.2/static/warm-standby.html#SYNCHRONOUS-REPLICATION) to replicate to the synchronous standby.
 This ensures data written to Manatee will be persisted to at least the primary and sync standby.
 Without this, failovers of a node in the shard can cause data inconsistency between nodes.
 The synchronous standby uses asynchronous replication to the async standby.

 The topology of the Shard is maintained by (1) and (2).
-Leaders, i.e. who is the node directly in front of self? are determined by (2) via Zookeeper(ZK).
-Standbys are determined by the standby node itself, the standby in thei case B, determines via (2) that its leader is A. And communicates its standby status to A via (1).
+Leaders of each node, (i.e. the node directly in front of self) are determined by (2) via Zookeeper(ZK).
+Standbys are determined by the standby node itself, the standby in this case B, determines via (2) that its leader is A, and communicates its standby status to A via (1).

+When a node dies, the node that's directly behind it is promoted in the topology.
+If the promoted node was an async peer and is promoted to the sync peer, it's PG replication type is also changed from async to sync.

 ### Manatee Node Detail
 Here are the components encapsulated within a single Manatee node.